-I started the company ten years ago, and the first problem I solved, was how to enable immigrants to send a very small amount of value, of money, something like ten dollars, and the trick I used was to use prepaid mobile phones.
-What we did is we connected to Telcos prepaid system – we have more than 500 of them today – and we were able to reload in real time any prepaid mobile phone on the planet.
+I started the company 10 years ago and the first problem I solved was how to enable immigrants to send a very small amount of value, of money, something like $10, and the trick I used was to use prepaid mobile phones.
+What we did is we connected to telcos’ prepaid systems – we have more than 500 of them today – and we were able to reload in real time any prepaid mobile phone on the planet.

 The use case is really, “It’s the birthday of my cousin in Nigeria, I am gonna send him five dollars worth of air time” and it’s a great gift.
-So with five dollars, which looks very small, you can also pay for two months worth of mobile usage in this country, so equivalent of about $100 USD.
+So with $5, which looks very small, you can also pay for two months worth of mobile usage in this country, so the equivalent of about $100.

-We are seeing massive trends in terms of moving this market from cash to digital, and that’s a mega trend which kind of took some time but which is now moving full speed.
+We are seeing massive trends in terms of moving this market from cash to digital, and that’s a mega trend that kind of took some time but that is now moving full speed.
 It’s already full speed in markets like Europe or US.
-In Asia, there’s a bit of the regulators opening up, so we are finally seeing new players entering Asia, I would say WorldRemit just got their license in Singapore so that’s a very good sign.
-In terms of the market moving forward, this is a trend, it will probably take three or four years to get to fifty percent digital in the remittance space.
+In Asia, there’s a bit of the regulators opening up, so we are finally seeing new players entering Asia; WorldRemit just got their license in Singapore so that’s a very good sign.
+In terms of the market moving forward, this is a trend, it will probably take three or four years to get to 50% digital in the remittance space.